psychemedia/middle-english-romances/sir-amadace.md

 And bad ylk mon be blytbe.

-Then sey the knyght: " Is ther any mare f
+Then sey the knyght: "Is ther any mare f
 "Nai, sir, he seyd, wele motte ye fare!

 J have that ye me hyght." —